Is a career in real estate right for me?

 What’s the final step?

 Once you receive your real estate license, please call 904-945-5610 to set up an interview.
 River Birch Realty is a small company and we wish to remain that way.
-But we are always interested in interviewing realtors to join our team.
+But we are always interested in interviewing sales associates to join our team.
 It keeps our company fresh and dynamic.